$256,371Average Value$157Average Price per Sq Ft19Homes For Sale

 Downtown Bluffton is lined with historic brick buildings that house locally owned restaurants, shops and services.
 “I’d say Bluffton has more diverse and established businesses compared to Ada.
 There’s more building ownership in Bluffton, so there’s less turnover with small businesses there,” Crouse says.
 “They have a lot of cool businesses and shops, and it’s pretty walkable.”
 Bluffton is home to the flagship store of Shirley’s Gourmet Popcorn, a beloved spot for sweet, savory and even spicy varieties of the traditional movie theater snack.
 Residents grab groceries at Community Markets, but Bluffton also has several specialty grocers like Dough Hook Meat Market, which features fresh deli cuts, from-scratch baked goods and Amish meats and cheeses.
 Shoppers can also pick up locally grown and made products at The Food Store.
 The Bluffton Farmers Market runs on Saturdays from May through October.
 Lima has more retail and restaurant options about 20 miles away.

-Downtown Bluffton features many historic brick buildings.
+Downtown Bluffton features historic brick buildings with shops, restaurants and local services.

 1/4